programmableinfrastructure/p24e.io/_guides/service-discovery/traefik.md

 To autoconfigure the LB labels are used on the backend containers.
 Labels can be used on containers to override default behaviour:

-- traefik.backend=foo: assign the application to foo backend
-- traefik.port=80: register this port.
-Useful when the application exposes multiples ports.
-- traefik.weight=10: assign this weight to the application
-- traefik.enable=false: disable this application in Træfɪk
-- traefik.host=bar: override the default routing from {appName}.{domain} to bar.{domain}
+`traefik.backend=foo` assign the application to foo backend `traefik.port=80` register this port.
+Useful when the application exposes multiples ports `traefik.weight=10` assign this weight to the application `traefik.enable=false` disable this application in Træfɪk `traefik.host=bar` override the default routing from {appName}.{domain} to bar.{domain}
-- traefik.prefixes=pf1,pf2: use PathPrefix(es) instead of hostname for routing, use filename="providerTemplates/marathon-prefix.tmpl" with this option
+`traefik.prefixes=pf1,pf2` use PathPrefix(es) instead of hostname for routing, use filename="providerTemplates/marathon-prefix.tmpl" with this option

 Run web application __v1__ containers with the needed labels